-Ramadan argues that Western Muslims need to learn to observe Islam seperate from cultural practices from countries of origin.
+Ramadan argues that Western Muslims need to learn to observe Islam without letting local cultural practices interfere.

 Islamic practice is often a mixture of cultural norms mixed with formal Islamic law, resulting in a "curious mixture of unity and diversity"1 that varies quite a lot from country to country (all religions have such a spread).
 It is often difficult to see which is which and without an understanding of what is meant by "Islam", and in the face of such cultural pluralism, some scholars refer to "Islams", which Ramadan criticizes as being sourced in the confusion between culture and Islam.
 Muslims themselves conflate the two things, especially if adherents in a country cannot speak the language that the original scriptures are written: Western Muslims do not generally speak Qu'ranic Arabic.
 This is made worse if, as is the case in much of the West, there are no local and authoritative Islamic institutions that are unconnected to national churches from Eastern Islamic countries.